A simple and delicious recipe for Pancit Canton, a popular Filipino noodle dish that can be customized with various ingredients.

 Can I make Pancit Canton vegetarian or vegan?

-Yes!
-You can easily make Pancit Canton vegetarian or vegan by omitting the meat and using vegetable broth instead of chicken broth.
-You can also add more vegetables like mushrooms or tofu for added protein and flavor.
+Yes, you can easily make Pancit Canton vegetarian or vegan by omitting the meat and using vegetable broth instead of chicken broth.
+You can also substitute soy sauce and fish sauce with vegan alternatives.

 What are some good substitutions for ingredients in Pancit Canton?